arnaud33200/random-learner/README.md

 * top dow card:
 * 2 answer quiz:

+# Version

+## version 1
+* top down random card for all the dict
+* random on top/down to guess.
+* infinite

 # Process

 * select a type of quizz (card, 2 answer, ...)